ysyk2021/how-to-enhance-your-focus-and-concentration-for-optimal-performance-at-work/src/chapter-4-2.md

-# Techniques for Optimizing Lighting, Temperature, and Ergonomics

 Creating a productive work environment is essential for enhancing focus and concentration in the workplace.
 In this chapter, we will discuss techniques for optimizing lighting, temperature, and ergonomics to promote productivity.